What's the best Area to live in Bangkok ?

 The apartment was big (68sqm) and only cost 10,000฿ + utilities per month.

-As in Thonglor, it's a great deal for that location, but this time it was better because I didn't have to share my apartment.
+But this time it was better because I didn't have to share my apartment.

 👍 What I liked